justdeko/inkplate-dashboard/README.md

 ### Building the dashboard into the picture frame (optional)

-If you want to, you can just skip this step and put the inkplate in the frame you bought it with, build it into whatever you want.
+If you want to, you can just skip this step and put the inkplate in the frame you bought it with, or just build it into whatever you want.
 If you want the "framed image" look, follow these steps:

 1. Glue the battery to the back of the inkplate 10.
 Either use double sided sticky tape or glue.
 2. Glue the inkplate 10 to the back side of the passepartout, with the display inside the frame on the other side.
 Make sure to align the borders properly, I recommend doing this step with the dashboard already displayed on the inkplate, because it makes easier to align.
 You can also deviate from my contraption and use something more structurally sound instead of just some sticky tape.